habi/gratipay.com/www/about/policies/terms-of-service.md

 not hold funds on behalf of Projects, and does not warrant or guarantee that Projects will provide the work they promise.

-1. Payments from Projects to Members
+1. Payments from Projects to Project Members

   1. Projects can use the Service to distribute payments to Project Members.

-  1. When you receive a payment from a Project, it is a payment to fund the Work you contribute to the Project.
+  1. When you receive a payment from a Project, it is a payment to fund the Project Tasks you contribute to the Project.

-  1. By accepting a payment from a Project, the Member forms an agreement with that Project to contribute to the Work described in the Project's profile.
+  1. By accepting a payment from a Project, the Project Member forms an agreement with that Project to contribute to the Project Work described in the Project's profile.
 The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Project or the Member if either party breaches the terms of the agreement (e.g. if the Member fails to provide the promised services).
+Gratipay is not a party to the agreement, and is not responsible to either the Project or the Project Member if either party breaches the terms of the agreement (e.g. if the Project Member fails to provide the promised services).

   1. Gratipay does not determine how payments are allocated and is not responsible for how Projects internally distribute payments.
-The agreement between the Project's Owner and its Members regarding the allocation of payments is solely between those parties.
+The agreement between the Project's Owner and Project Members regarding the allocation of payments is solely between those parties.

 1. Additional Rules for Gratipay Projects

-  1. A Project can only begin receiving payments from Participants once the Owner has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).
+  1. A Project can only begin receiving payments from Participants once the Project Owner has provided a working withdrawal mechanism for receiving payments (e.g. bank account information).

-  1. Projects and their Work must be consistent with Gratipay's [Brand Guidelines](http://inside.gratipay.com/big-picture/brand/) and Acceptable Use Policy.
+  1. Projects and Project Work must be consistent with Gratipay's [Brand Guidelines](http://inside.gratipay.com/big-picture/brand/) and Acceptable Use Policy.